thermalogic/RustSEUIF97/docs/seuif97_coolprop_if97.md

 The comparison evaluates SEUIF97 against [CoolProp IF97](https://github.com/CoolProp/IF97), which employs its own repeated-squaring fast integer power algorithm.

-SEUIF97 achieves 1.9–6.7x speedups over CoolProp IF97.
+SEUIF97 achieves 1.9–6.9x speedups over CoolProp IF97.
 These gains stem from the proposed algorithmic optimizations.

+**Note:** SEUIF97 is accessed via C FFI (foreign function interface).
+The FFI call overhead (~1.5 ns/call) was measured using a dummy function and subtracted from the reported times to ensure a fair comparison with the natively compiled CoolProp IF97.

 **Test Environment:**
 - CPU: Intel Core i7-1165G7 @ 2.80GHz